Dear Glenn Beck and Matt Walsh,

 This was one of the few times I’ve found myself nodding in agreement with anything Trump says, not that I actually thought Trump believed what he was saying.
 Let me be clear: I’m not defending Trump.
 I don’t support Trump for President.
 I think he’d rule as a fascist if elected.
 I believe he’d bring about America’s bankruptcy, a civil war, and WWIII.
 So, no, I don’t support Trump in the slightest.
 But I absolutely agree 100% with what he said when he said that women, when abortion is illegal, ought to have a legal consequence.

 Let’s take it out of the womb for a moment.
 What if this was a mother who was poor and unable to care for her 4-year-old child?
 What if that mother paid a desperate addict $100 to kill the 4-year-old?
 Would we not hold the mother responsible?
-OF COURSE WE WOULD!
+We would!
 We would hold both the mother and the person the mother hired responsible.
 What makes abortion different?

 At first I imagined that you do not believe the fetus is a living and individual human being.
 The problem with that thought is that I know you both better than that.
 Matt, you have some of the most staunch pro-life rhetoric I’ve ever witnessed.
 And Glenn, you have never given me reason to believe you’re okay with butchering babies.